RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

   PRIMARY KEY (`Code`)
 );
 ```
+To verify that the country table was created, use the SHOW TABLES; command to list the tables in the database.
+You use the USE command to specify which database to run a query against.
 ```sql
 USE world;
 SHOW TABLES;
 ```
+to list all columns and their properties in the country table
 ```sql
 SHOW COLUMNS FROM world.country;
 ```
+to alter the table's schema.
+To fix the incorrectly spelled Continent column, run the following
 ```sql
 ALTER TABLE world.country RENAME COLUMN Conitinent TO Continent;
 ```
+To verify that the Continent column name in the country table has been corrected,
 ```sql
 SHOW COLUMNS FROM world.country;
 ```
+Once a table has been dropped, it cannot be recovered unless a backup is available.
+To drop the city table, run
 ```sql
 DROP TABLE world.city;
 ```
+To verify that both tables have been dropped, run
 ```sql
 SHOW TABLES;
 ```
+To drop the world database, run
 ```sql
 DROP DATABASE world;
 ```
+To verify that the world database has been deleted, run
 ```sql
 SHOW DATABASES;
 ```